hassanshaikley/AOTB/Notes.md

 Now:
-  Display Hitbox on meelee attacks or something like that Make attacks work on tabbed out users
+  Display Swipe animation on meelee attacks or something like that Refactor + Test

+  Next Version:
+    Make attacks work on tabbed out users
     Unclutter global namespace
-  Swipe animation
     Sometimes own bomb hurts you sometimes it doesnt lol

   Let config report on cooldown, and turn that into what tooltip used